analytehealth/django-analytics/README.md

 Change Log
 ----------
+- 0.7.1
+  - Fix for issue #5 - Created date on RequestEvent is storing the wrong date

 - 0.7
   - Fix for issue #3 - logic for determining valid domain in capture view is wrong.